KuraFire/runloop/README.md

 ### Known issues

-* Currently there is a bug in IE8 and below.
-It seems to have something to do with the jQuery library, but we're still investigating it.
+* jQuery (1.5 and below) has a bug in its .animate() step: method, which triggers an error in IE8 and below.
+The 1.0 version has sidestepped this by using "top" instead of "z-index".

 Runloop is Copyright © 2011 Faruk Ates; dual licensed under the MIT or BSD licenses.